On the Role of the $\nu_\tau$ Appearance in DUNE in Constraining Standard Neutrino Physics and Beyond: The case of Standard Physics

 The auxiliary parameters $a_{c,s}$ have the form $a_{c,s} \equiv \sum_k w_{c,s,k} \, \xi_k \,, $ in which the coefficients $w_{c,s,k}$ assume the values 1 or 0 corresponding respectively to a particular nuisance parameter $\xi_k$ affecting or not affecting the contribution from the source $s$ to channel $c$.

 Therefore, the $\chi^2$ is given by in total by:

 where the overall signal normalization is represented respectively by the last term known as the pull term.
-The different values used for $\sigma_N$ have been quoted in Sect.\ref{EffSysBkg} (for both signal and background).
+The different values used for $\sigma_N$ have been quoted in section \ref{EffSysBkg} (for both signal and background).